yasser-alghamdi/winterfell-hunt/README.md

 ```

 ## Demo of Execution
-below is to domenstrate a demo of execution of Winterfell-Hunt as the following:
+Below is to domenstrate a demo of execution of Winterfell-Hunt as the following:

 **Run Winterfell-Hunt**
 ![Run_Winterfell_Hunt](https://github.com/yasser-alghamdi/winterfell-hunt/blob/master/winterfell-hunt.gif?raw=true)